BenWiederhake/sysexpect/README.md

 The main reason for this "conflict" is that we don't parse dpkg-divert calls yet.
 Why are these dynamic?
 This should be part of the control data!
 Anyway, parsing these is doomed to fail.
 You can inspect the list of active diversions on your system: `cat /var/lib/dpkg/diversions`

+The same happens with calls to update-alternative.

+### Dynamic caches

+Some packages install 0-byte files and populate them using precomputed data during install time.
+Most prominently, the aspell dictionaries do that.